 1984 to 1986: Fashion Model with the Hart Agency, Boston.
 Rate Model for various magazine and catalogue assignments.

 1985: With the High Patronage of HSH Prince Rainier III of Monaco and various notables, created and produced the "Surrealist Ball," a fundraiser for the French Symphony of Boston given at the Lafayette Hotel (now the Hyatt Regency), Boston.
 The event was in fact the first time that the name Surrealist Ball had been used.
-That name is now referred to for several previous events and currently is used internationally.
+That name is now referred to for several famed previous surrealist dinner events, it is currently used internationally.

 1991: Selected as a Potential Combat Artist for the U.S. Marine Corps Historical Division.